 Many people would find it intimidating or too much effort required to write a review because they think that for it to be meaningful, it has to be at least 3-4 paragraphs long.
-We tackle this problem from a different angle, and try to encourage students to write “micro-reviews”, like what Foursquare is doing with their reviews of places.
+We tackle this problem from a different angle and try to encourage students to write “micro-reviews”, like what Foursquare is doing with their reviews of places.
 It is acceptable for a review to be few lines long, as long as it is truthful and useful.

-In this semester break itself, we received over 200 over reviews from our students!
+In this semester break itself, we received over 200 reviews from our students!
 NUSMods ran a module review competition within the school.
 People who wrote the best reviews would win cash prizes.
 There are also a few categories, such as creativity, humour, etc. For our module review function, I used the Disqus plugin where people can embed picture/videos in their review.
 It also comes with a moderator feature as well; it’s a really nice service to use.

 All the information displayed on NUSMods is taken from the school’s official source.

 Users don’t have to set up an account to use NUSMods.
-Their data stored locally within your browser.
+Their data is stored locally within your browser.
 We understand that some students may not be so comfortable with revealing their personal information.

 Regarding the module information, Beng wrote scripts to access the school websites, retrieve the information, parse them and stored them.
 We update our information hourly on weekdays so that everyone can get the most updated information.
 It runs on its own perfectly well, unless the school’s website changes format, which does not happen regularly.

-Students can then access NUSMods on any modern web browser and use it to build their timetables and look up module information.
+Students can then access NUSMods on any modern web browser and use it to build their timetables and lookup module information.

 So far we haven’t done much to spread NUSMods among the students, the growth is purely organic.
 I guess students would recommend useful applications with their friends and especially since NUSMods outperforms the alternatives.
 Some lecturers also add links to NUSMods from their module sites as well.
 We mainly use Facebook to reach out to our users.
 Please like us on Facebook!